POETSII/tinsel/README.md

-Although the `send` method allows a message consisting of multiple flits to be sent, the `recv` method only returns a single flit at a time and does not indicate the number of flits present the message currently being received.
+Although the `send` method allows a message consisting of multiple flits to be sent, the `recv` method only returns a single flit at a time and does not indicate the number of flits present in the message currently being received.
 The length of a message, if not statically known, must therefore be encoded in the message contents.
 Flits belonging to the same message will be received contiguously, in order.